An Experiment Scorecard template consists of the following modules:

 This allows tighter control over what behavior is a valid conversion, focusing your analysis on the experiment's immediate impact rather than long-tail effects.

-This is especially useful for actions expected to happen quickly (for instance, form submissions, clicks, purchases) and gives you more flexibility in interpreting experiment performance.
+This is especially useful for actions expected to happen quickly (for instance, form submissions, clicks, and purchases) and gives you more flexibility in interpreting experiment performance.

-Add CUPED duration
+Add cuped duration

-There are two types of outlier management:
+The following are the two types of outlier management:

 -